basic-web-components/basic-web-components/README.md

 # Components

-## Version 0.6

-The Basic Web Components 0.6 release is designed for use with the latest release of [Polymer](https://www.polymer-project.org).
+The current version of Basic Web Components is designed for use with the latest release of [Polymer](https://www.polymer-project.org), and includes the following web components:

-* [basic-autosize-textarea](http://component.kitchen/components/basic-autosize-textarea).
+* [basic-autosize-textarea](http://component.kitchen/components/basic-web-components/basic-autosize-textarea).
 A text area that expands to contain its text.
-* [basic-carousel](http://component.kitchen/components/basic-carousel).
-Lets the user navigate laterally through a sequence of child elements.
-* [basic-carousel-fit](http://component.kitchen/components/basic-carousel-fit).
-Lets the user navigate through a sequence of child elements, without requiring that an explicit height and width be applied to the carousel.
-* [basic-framed-content](http://component.kitchen/components/basic-framed-content).
-Allows communication outside of a framed page.
-* [basic-list-box](http://component.kitchen/components/basic-list-box).
-A single-selection list box that supports selection highlighting (using the system highlight color) and keyboard navigation.

-## Version 0.5

-The earlier Basic Web Components 0.5 release contains the following.
-These components depend on [Polymer 0.5](https://www.polymer-project.org/0.5/).
-We are currently upgrading these components to the latest Polymer release.
+* [basic-button](http://component.kitchen/components/basic-web-components/basic-button) A button with a simple generic style.

-* [basic-calendar-day](http://component.kitchen/components/basic-calendar-day).
+* [basic-calendar-day](http://component.kitchen/components/basic-web-components/basic-calendar-day).
 Shows a single day in a calendar.
-* [basic-calendar-month-days](http://component.kitchen/components/basic-calendar-month-days).
+* [basic-calendar-month-days](http://component.kitchen/components/basic-web-components/basic-calendar-month-days).
 Shows a single month's worth of days as a seven-column table.
 No headings.
-* [basic-calendar-month](http://component.kitchen/components/basic-calendar-month).
+* [basic-calendar-month](http://component.kitchen/components/basic-web-components/basic-calendar-month).
 Shows a single month from a calendar as a standard seven-column table, taking care to reflect a given culture’s preference for the first day of the week.
 Includes headings for month name, year, and days of week.
-* [basic-calendar-week](http://component.kitchen/components/basic-calendar-week).
+* [basic-calendar-week](http://component.kitchen/components/basic-web-components/basic-calendar-week).
 Shows a single week from a calendar as seven days in a row, taking care to reflect a given culture’s preference for the first day of the week.
+* [basic-carousel](http://component.kitchen/components/basic-web-components/basic-carousel).
+Lets the user navigate laterally through a sequence of child elements.
+* [basic-carousel-fit](http://component.kitchen/components/basic-web-components/basic-carousel-fit).
+Lets the user navigate through a sequence of child elements, without requiring that an explicit height and width be applied to the carousel.
-* [basic-culture-selector](http://component.kitchen/components/basic-culture-selector).
+* [basic-culture-selector](http://component.kitchen/components/basic-web-components/basic-culture-selector).
 Lets the user select a preferred language/culture from a list of supported languages/cultures.
 Can also be used behind the scenes to load language/culture settings.
-* [basic-days-of-week](http://component.kitchen/components/basic-days-of-week).
+* [basic-days-of-week](http://component.kitchen/components/basic-web-components/basic-days-of-week).
 Shows the names of the seven days of the week using a given culture’s day names in short/abbreviated/full format.
-* [basic-modes](http://component.kitchen/components/basic-modes).
-Shows a single child element at a time.
+* [basic-fade-overflow](http://component.kitchen/components/basic-web-components/basic-fade-overflow).
+Fade out content that overflows so the user knows there's more.
+* [basic-framed-content](http://component.kitchen/components/basic-web-components/basic-framed-content).
+Allows communication outside of a framed page.
+* [basic-list-box](http://component.kitchen/components/basic-web-components/basic-list-box).
+A single-selection list box that supports selection highlighting (using the system highlight color) and keyboard navigation.
-* [basic-month-and-year](http://component.kitchen/components/basic-month-and-year).
+* [basic-month-and-year](http://component.kitchen/components/basic-web-components/basic-month-and-year).
 Shows the month and year of a given date in a format appropriate for a given culture.
-* [basic-month-name](http://component.kitchen/components/basic-month-name).
+* [basic-month-name](http://component.kitchen/components/basic-web-components/basic-month-name).
 Shows a given culture’s name for the month of a given date.
-* [basic-seamless-iframe](http://component.kitchen/components/basic-seamless-iframe).
+* [basic-seamless-iframe](http://component.kitchen/components/basic-web-components/basic-seamless-iframe).
 Allows communication with a framed page.
 Can automatically size to the framed content.
-* [basic-selector](https://github.com/basic-web-components/basic-selector).
-Extends Polymer's core-selector to add support for distributed/reprojected content.
-* [basic-sequence](http://component.kitchen/components/basic-sequence).
-Allows next/previous navigation through a sequence of child elements.
-This provides no user interface of its own.
-* [basic-slideshow](http://component.kitchen/components/basic-slideshow).
-Automatically steps through a sequence of child elements (usually images) on a timed basis.
 * [basic-text-extractor](https://github.com/basic-web-components/basic-text-extractor).
 Extracts the text of its content elements and exposes this as an attribute which can be bound to.

 # Contributing